-– 109.741 (59,741 children, 160 children with disabilities and 50.000 families, including ethnic minority groups) received prevention education on reproductive health, sexual abuse and exploitation, human trafficking, risks of unsafe migration, domestic violence, use of drugs….(In cooperation with Mekong Plus, An Duong and Thien Chi)
+– 109.901 (59,741 children, 160 children with disabilities and 50.000 families, including ethnic minority groups) received prevention education on reproductive health, sexual abuse and exploitation, human trafficking, risks of unsafe migration, domestic violence, use of drugs….(In cooperation with NGos: Mekong Plus, An Duong and Thien Chi)

 – 708 children at risk were prevented from being victims of sexual exploitation.